Endava/cats/README.md

 - `--refData=FILE` specifies the file containing static reference data which must be fixed in order to have valid business requests.
 This is a YAML file.
 It is explained further in the sections below.
 - `--headers=FILE` specifies a file containing headers that will be added when sending payloads to the endpoints.
 You can use this option to add oauth/JWT tokens for example.
 - `--reportingLevel=LEVEL` specifies which reporting level you want to use.
 It can be `INFO`, `WARN` or `ERROR`.
 You can use `WARN` or `ERROR` to filter the tests that are passing and focus only on the ones that fail
 - `--edgeSpacesStrategy=STRATEGY` specifies how to expect the server to behave when sending trailing and prefix spaces within fields.
 Possible values are `trimAndValidate` and `validateAndTrim`.
+- `--sanitizationStrategy=STRATEGY` specifies how to expect the server to behave when sending Unicode Control Chars and Unicode Other Symbols within the fields.
+Possible values are `sanitizeAndValidate` and `validateAndSanitize`
 - `--urlParams` A comma separated list of 'name:value' pairs of parameters to be replaced inside the URLs.
 This is useful when you have static parameters in URLs (like 'version' for example).
 - `--customFuzzerFile` a file used by the `CustomFuzzer` that will be used to create user-supplied payloads.
 - `--skipXXXForPath=path1,path2` can configure a fuzzer to be skipped for the specified paths.
 You must provide a full `Fuzzer` name instead of `XXX`.
 For example: `--skipVeryLargeStringsFuzzerForPath=/path1,/path2`
 - `--skipFuzzers=LIST_OF_FIZZERs` a comma separated list of fuzzers that will be skipped for **all** paths.
 You can either provide full `Fuzzer` names (for example: `--skippedFuzzers=VeryLargeStringsFuzzer`) or partial `Fuzzer` names (for example: `--skipFuzzers=VeryLarge`). `CATS` will check if the `Fuzzer` names contains the string you provide in the arguments value.
 - `--skipFields=field1,field2#subField1` a comma separated list of fields that will be skipped by replacement Fuzzers like EmptyStringsInFields, NullValuesInFields, etc.
+- `--httpMethods=PUT,POST,etc` a comma separated list of HTTP methods that will be used to filter which http methods will be executed for each path within the contract
 - `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
 - `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method
 - `--timestampReports` If supplied (no value needed), it will output the report still inside the `cats-report` folder, but in a sub-folder with the current timestamp